 Accounting for Success

-As for what advice Giselle has for future Lions?
+As for what advice Simon has for incoming LMU Lions?